 This complimentary subscription can be used by all NHD teacher mentors and student participants within the school, for the specific and sole purpose of creating National History Day projects.

 Following the complimentary use, schools can subscribe to NoodleTools for very reasonable rates.
-For example, the current annual subscription price for a school of 1000-2000 students is $410.

 How do I sign up to use NoodleTools with students?

-If you are a teacher or librarian working directly with a group of students on a National History Day project, you may request complementary access for a single NHD season.
-Only one NoodleTools account should be requested per school.
+If you are a teacher or librarian working directly with a group of students on a National History Day project, you may request complimentary access for a single NHD season.
+Only one NoodleTools account can be requested per school.
 If several teachers at the school are mentoring NHD projects, one request should be made to cover those teachers.
 Access will typically be granted within 48 hours, and an email will be sent to the requester with instructions on how to access the account and get started.